 A year-round training program is provided to prepare Peer Assistants for their service and leadership experience.
 Each receives specific training in CPR and general first aid, conflict management, program development, academic and peer helping skills, and general crisis management.
 Applications for PAs are available in January for the following academic year.
 The best resources to answer any questions about the job and application process are current Peer Assistants and/or a Residential Education staff member.

 As a residential campus, it is the residency policy of Nebraska Wesleyan University that undergraduate students reside in approved on-campus living units for three years or six semesters (not including summer terms).
-All first-year students must live in University-administered residential facilities.
+All first-year students must live in university-administered residential facilities.
 Students in their third through sixth semesters who are members of sororities or fraternities may reside in Greek chapter houses meeting criteria for approved residential facilities.

-Students may apply for an exemption to this policy if they live with parents/guardians (as defined by Section 30-220917 of the Nebraska Probate Code) within 30 miles of the Nebraska Wesleyan campus; have reached their 21st birthday prior to the first day of class of the academic year; live with a spouse; are enrolled for fewer than 12 credit hours per semester as a part-time student; have an ADA-approved health issue that cannot be reasonably accommodated on-campus; or other extreme or emergency conditions.
+Students may apply for an exemption to this policy if they live with parents/guardians (as defined by Section 30-220917 of the Nebraska Probate Code) within 30 miles of the Nebraska Wesleyan campus; have reached their 21st birthday prior to the first day of class of the academic year; live with a spouse; are enrolled for fewer than 12 credit hours per semester as a part-time student; have an ADA-approved health issue that cannot be reasonably accommodated on-campus, or other extreme or emergency conditions.

 If a student’s living arrangements are in violation of the residency policy, the student will be in violation of the Code of Student Conduct and will be subject to disciplinary action.
-Violation of this policy does not excuse financial obligation to the University.
+Violation of this policy does not excuse the financial obligation to the University.

 Consolidation will occur throughout the year starting with current student room selection and the lottery process in the spring.
 Beginning May 1 and continuing throughout the summer, if there are available rooms or apartments not being used to maximum capacity the Residential Education Office reserves the right to move remaining residents to similar rooms or units, preferably in the same building, to ensure maximum occupancy and efficiency in all units.
 When consolidation is necessary students will be notified with as much notice as possible.
 Students may not refuse a roommate placement when living in a space with an open bed.

 Students are not under any circumstance to occupy an entire double residence hall or suite room, or a vacant room in an apartment or townhouse unless granted permission, in writing, from the Residential Education Coordinator of that area.
 Students that are found to have occupied a space unassigned to them will be charged a prorated double occupancy rate specified for that type of space.
-A cleaning fee may also be charged to restore the space back to move-in ready condition.
+A cleaning fee may also be charged to restore the space back to move-in-ready condition.

 For entering students, consolidation may be used at the end of the fall semester.
 This consolidation process is used to ensure new students retain roommates as spaces in residence halls become empty.
 Residents are notified of the process.
 The right to consolidate is in the room and board contract.